 If you’re not sure whether the project you have in mind is a fit, or if you have specific questions about the application, you can also reach out to us directly to discuss it in more detail.

 We typically invite applications twice a year, once in the spring/summer, and once in the fall/winter.

 Some rounds are open to all applicants, and others include a specific focus on particular regions, geographies, or project types.
-For instance, the fall/winter 2022 call for applications focused on submissions from Colorado communities.
 Through these types of application cycles, we hope to not only support individual communities, but to also generate synergies between communities and utilities.
 By focusing on communities pursuing similar goals and addressing common challenges, we hope to deepen connections across communities, foster knowledge-sharing and collaboration, and open the door to innovative, regional solutions.